OpeCoded/chatly-app-backend/README.md

 Inside the auth dir create the following dir:

 controllers: this will contain the business logic
-interfaces: is like a contract of how the data you want to define or the data you're expecting should look like
+interfaces: Interface is used for validating the structure (model) of an entity.
+An interface defines the syntax that any entity (e.g user, post) must adhere to.
+It's like a contract of how the data you want to define or the data you're expecting should look like.
-models: model for mongoDB
+models: This is the structure of an entity (i.e a collection/table) - for mongoDB
 routes: routes/urls for auth
 schemes: schemes for validation during sign up